The Camels of Khanbalik

 I felt a trickle down my spine.
 “Camels?”

-Read the full account of Adam Williams’ The Camels of Khanbalik in Beijing Portrait of a City
+Adam Williams’ The Camels of Khanbalik was first published in Beijing Portrait of a City